Typical Teenage Behavior

 Organize anything: their rooms, backpacks, even the sentences forming as they speak.

 I know all this because teaching a class of freshmen can feel like being trapped with a herd of knife-bearing three-year-olds.
 A vocabulary lesson can erupt into chaos if the teacher relaxes for even a moment.
 The best-laid plans of mice and men go oft awry, as Steinbeck reminds us in that perennial freshman-English favorite.
 Teachers make lesson plans and students thwart them.

-Inventing creative, surprising, specific ways to torture us is well within a teenager’s wheelhouse.
+Inventing creative, surprising, specific ways to torture us is well within typical teenager behavior.
 It is impossible to prepare; there is no rule book; spending time with teenagers is confusing, frustrating, humbling, and exhausting.

 Staying on the sunny side of the street is easier said than done, but it’s worth it every single time.

 Lisa Lane Filholm is a parent of two adolescent boys.
 She earned her B.A. in English from Colorado College, her M.Ed. in Curriculum and Instruction from the University of Colorado and her Ph.D. in Keepin’ It Real from her time in the trenches of teaching high school (and from being a former terrible teenager herself).
-She is a dynamic public speaker, offering frank and funny advice for parents of teens and tweens (to learn more and to read her parenting blog, go to beyondmamabear.com).
-Her book, Beyond Mama Bear: How to Survive the Balancing Act of Parenting Teenagers is available now.
+She is a dynamic public speaker, offering frank and funny advice for parents of teens and tweens.
+Check out her blog beyondmamabear.com and her book, Beyond Mama Bear: How to Survive the Balancing Act of Parenting Teenagers.